eideasy/wp-official-eid-plugin/readme.txt

 Stable tag: trunk

 == Description==
-Allow your visitors to login to Wordpress with Estonian ID-card and mobile-ID Installation very easy, just install & enjoy.
+Allow your visitors to login to Wordpress with Estonian ID-card and mobile-ID.
-Any problem, please check FAQ Tab.
+Smart-ID is authentication method that uses external servers to identify customers.
+User name, identitycode and e-mail are identified.
+In addition dynamic javascript, needed for logging in, is downloaded from Smart-ID servers and Apache webserver records website user IP address into its standard access.log
+Installation very easy, just install & use shortcode [smart-id] to have login buttons.

 == Installation ==